BCGC/inferMSI/README.md

 This repository contains scripts and an R package for infering MSI status given sequence data from cancer samples.
 There are currently two main scripts for running these analyses: paired.R and unpaired.R.

 ## Unpaired sample inference
 The unpaired.R script analyzes [repeatseq](https://github.com/adaptivegenome/repeatseq) output, making MSI inferrences by comparing observed microsatellite distributions to a training data set.
-We have tested and obtained good results using this technique with Illumina sequence reads, but IonTorrent data we have tested suffered from low sensitivity.
+We have tested and obtained good results using this technique with Illumina sequence reads, and IonTorrent data we have tested suffered from low sensitivity.

 An RData object containing a prediction model from our training data (add reference here) is included in the accompanying R package, but it is recommended that users generate their own prediction model with their own data.
+When using your own prediction model, the unpaired.R script will need to be modified.
 More documentation for the inferMSI R package, including usage and methods, can be found [here](https://github.com/BCGC/inferMSI/blob/master/inferMSI/README.md).

 ### Calling unpaired.R
 Invoking unpaired.R using all defaults is done from the command line as follows: